 I’m not saying you haven’t been wronged or had major setbacks in your life.

 You may have had a terrible upbringing or experienced great tragedy.
 Guess what?
 Robbins has seen those things too.
 The difference is simply that he didn’t let his story; his past, define his future!

-If you struggle to Let Go of the Past, as many of us have, I strongly suggest you take a moment and check out one of my most shared posts on that very subject.
+If you struggle to Let Go of the Past (click to read it on my site), as many of us have, I strongly suggest you take a moment and check out one of my most shared posts on that very subject.

 When we shy away from the benefits of facing your fears that means we’ve accepted fear.